Cockroach Allergy

 Read the full study here:

-Understanding Cockroach Allergy
+The-Cockroach-and-Allergic-Diseases-Understanding Cockroach Allergy

 Cockroach allergy occurs when proteins found in cockroaches act as allergens, provoking an allergic immune response in sensitive individuals.
 These allergens can be present in cockroach body parts, saliva, and feces.
 It is essential to note that even dead cockroaches can trigger allergic reactions, emphasizing the importance of addressing their presence.